kmehltretter82/frama-c-linux/src/plugins/nonterm/README.md

 Usage
 -----

-Apply it after running Value, as in:
+Apply it after running Eva, as in:

-    frama-c -val file.c -then -nonterm
+    frama-c -eva file.c -then -nonterm